Top 10 Best Bookshops in the World

 I’m a Somerset boy, of course, born in Weston-super-Mare.
 And Taunton is home to the county cricket ground, where I have spent many happy hours.
 As luck would have it, Waterstones is on the way, so I am always popping in for a browse.

 Waterstones is part of a chain and not all those big names survived the arrival of the internet.
 Why have we still got Waterstones?
-The answer is: Sir James Daunt, the managing director, a man who knows just about everything there is to know about books.
-He’s taken them from being quite well-known to arguably the best-known chain in the country.
+The answer is: Sir James Daunt, the managing director, a man who knows just about everything there is to know about books – the man who saved bookselling in this country.
+Twice — once at Waterstones, then again when he was hired to do the same for Barnes & Noble in America.
+Most people in publishing know this.
+Most readers do not.
+The next time you walk into a healthy high-street bookshop in Britain or America, you have James Daunt to thank for it

 6. BARNES & NOBLE (5th Avenue, New York)